 Frequently Asked Questions

-Is the Supreme Court making abortion illegal?
+Did the Supreme Court making abortion illegal?

-This ruling will not make abortion illegal, but rather make abortion a state issue, allowing each individual state to create laws and restrictions surrounding abortion.
+This ruling does not make abortion illegal, but rather make abortion a state issue, allowing each individual state to create laws and restrictions surrounding abortion.
 Like we said, we aren’t the experts.
 Check out this full explainer from the New York Times.

 Can Congress pass a law to protect abortion?